SeanPlusPlus/wordlebot/README.md

 # Wordle Bot

-A little hack that tries to solve the daily wordle.
+A little side hack that tries to solve the daily wordle

 https://wordlebot-seanplusplus.vercel.app/